-The District's Balance Sheet includes assets of \$14,932 consisting of \$13,874 in deposits with fiscal agent and \$1,058 in property taxes receivable.
+The District's Balance Sheet includes assets of \$15,896 consisting of \$14,741 in deposits with fiscal agent and \$1,155 in property taxes receivable.

-The District reports a deferred inflow of resources of \$981 in unavailable revenue related to property taxes of \$973 and accounts receivable of \$8.
-Total unassigned fund balance at June 30, 2016 was \$13,950.
-The \$981 difference between total net position shown in the basic financial statements and total fund balance shown in the fund statements is due to the full accrual presentation of property taxes of \$973 and unavailable revenue of \$8 in the government-wide statements.
+The District reports a deferred inflow of resources of \$1,065 in unavailable revenue, all of which is related to property taxes.
+Total unassigned fund balance at June 30, 2017 was \$14,831.
+The \$1,065 difference between total net position shown in the basic financial statements and total fund balance shown in the fund statements is due to the full accrual presentation of property taxes of \$1,065 in the government-wide statements.